 The Hamilton-Wenham Public Library Young Adult fiction and graphic format collections are located in a specifically designated teen space.
-Young Adult nonfiction, biographies, and audio collections are interfiled with the adult collections of same.

 The Young Adult collection serves ages 12 through 19.
-The collection is fluid, flexible, current, and attractive.
-Important topics and subject areas, as well as favorite authors are selected specifically for this group of library users, to entertain and, or, to educate.
+The collection aims to be fluid, flexible, current, and attractive.
+Important topics and subject areas, as well as favorite authors are selected specifically for this group of library users, to entertain and/or to educate.
 As levels of competence, skills, and interests vary greatly within the young adults of our community, items are selected with concern for these differences.
-Collection development priority is given to items with favorable professional reviews, known community reading interests, award winning titles, and items that support educational purposes and pursuits.
-Textbooks are not purchased.
+Collection development priority is given to items with favorable professional reviews, known community reading interests, award-winning titles, and items that support educational purposes and pursuits.